-Utility panes can vary in whether they appear on the left or right side of the window.
+Utility panes can appear on the left or right side of the window.
 To decide on a position, follow the visual and functional hierarchy of the window: if the pane affects the main view, place it on the left.
 If it is subordinate to the main view, place it on the right.

 Utility panes can be permanent or transient.
 When transient, utility pane visibility can be toggled by the user, or panes can be shown when particular features are in use.

 Unlike sidebars, utility panes do not intersect the header bar.

 To support adaptive scaling, ensure that a utility pane will overlap the main view when there isn’t available width to show it alongside.
 This can be achieved with a flap widget.

 If utility pane visibility can be toggled, assign the F9 key as a shortcut.